-If you are looking to travel from Penang to Bangkok, this train is the easiest way to travel.
+If you are looking to travel from Penang to Bangkok, this is still the easiest way to travel overland.

 |Train Number/Name||Departure Time||Arrival Time|

 |46 International Express||17.00****||10.10|

 All times shown are in Thai Time (one hour behind Malaysian time).

 ****Please Note: This service is no longer departing from Butterworth as the Thai Railways Train is now stopping at the border station of Padang Besar.

 To get to Padang Besar you can take one of the regular Komuter Trains from Butterworth.

 There is a new service that operates from Padang Besar to Bangkok (train 46).